bmbruno/ez-demo/README.md

 # EZ Demo: Bruno's Toolbox

-A collection of tools that help make my job day job easier.
+A Chrome/Edge extension with a collection of tools that help make my job day job easier.

+Currently this includes one tool: the Snippet Library.
+Additional tools will be coming; if you have an idea for a tool, please reach out to me on LinkedIn or via email: bmbruno@gmail.com

 # Features

-### Text Library
+### Snippet Library

 Create text snippets that can be quickly copied and pasted where needed - for example, while running a demonstration or filling out web forms.